 How far is it: 65-minute drive

-Pumpkins, sunflowers, Christmas trees, and, most importantly, apples abound at Wade and Kim Kuipers’s year-round family-friendly fun fest, stationed just a stone’s throw from Chicago’s western suburbs.
-Over a dozen varieties of the beloved autumnal cruncher takes center stage from mid-August until late-October and availability is updated weekly via a handy hotline (815-827-5200 Ext.
+Pumpkins, sunflowers, tulips, Christmas trees, and, most importantly, apples, abound at Wade and Kim Kuipers’s year-round family-friendly fun fest, an autumnal tradition since 1998, stationed just a stone’s throw from Chicago’s western suburbs.
+Over a dozen varieties of the autumnal crunchers take center stage from mid-August until late-October and availability is updated weekly via a handy hotline (815-827-5200 Ext.
 1).
-An onsite eatery provides sustenance in the form of hot dogs, burgers, sandwiches, and the like while the orchard’s bakery beckons visitors with a steady stream of cider donuts, fruit pies, caramel apples, homemade fudge, and more.
+An onsite eatery provides sustenance in the form of hot dogs, burgers, sandwiches, and the like while the orchard’s bakery beckons with a steady stream of cider donuts, fruit pies, caramel apples, homemade fudge, and more.
 Come hungry.

 How far is it: 70-minute drive

 Upwards of 15,000 fruit trees, heavy with different types of shiny apples and luscious pears from late August to mid-October, welcome fall day-trippers to this upbeat Woodstock escape.
-All that picking got you hungry?
-The Country Kitchen has your pulled pork sandwich and cheeseburger needs covered and for a quick fix, a concession stand hawks kettle corn, donuts, and sweet apple cider slushie.
-Cornhole boards, giant mazes, a petting zoo, and a 10-acre pumpkin patch are on hand to keep things interesting.
+All that picking got your stomach grumbling?
+The Country Kitchen has your chicken tenders and cheeseburger needs covered and for a quick fix, a concession stand hawks kettle corn, donuts, and sweet apple cider slushies.
+Cornhole boards, giant mazes, a petting zoo, a mini zip line, bounce-y air pillow, and a 10-acre pumpkin patch are on hand to keep things interesting.

 How far is it: 80-minute drive

-There’s much more to this pastoral northwestern Illinois favorite than apples.
-Depending on the season, enterprising pickers can diversify their load here by piling on a whole slew of other freshly harvested produce from raspberries and strawberries to pumpkins, tomatoes, and sugar snap peas.
-Throw in an entire “Farmtractions” theme park -- carousel, kiddie train, water wheel, tractor lift, swing ride, corn maze, and tons more -- and you’ve got yourself one heck of a Saturday afternoon.
+There’s much more to this northwestern Illinois favorite than apples.
+Depending on the season, enterprising pickers can diversify their loads by piling on a whole slew of other freshly harvested produce from raspberries and strawberries to pumpkins, tomatoes, and sugar snap peas.
+Throw in an entire “Farmtractions” theme park—carousel, kiddie train, water wheel, tractor lift, swing ride, corn maze, and so much more—and you’ve got yourself one heck of a Saturday afternoon.
 Pro tip: Follow Stade’s on Facebook for the latest on what’s popping.